w3f/research/docs/polkadot/ParachainAllocation.md

 ### Auctioning Parachain Slots:

 We use a Vickrey auction, second-price sealed-bid auctions, for parachain slots when the demand is higher than the available slots.
 We chose a sealed-bid (symmetric) auction because it needs less communication overhead for bidding than open-bid auctions.
 We chose Vickrey auctions because in the symmetric model:
-- has a dominant strategy that is bidding the true value of the bidder
+- has a weakly dominant strategy that is bidding the true value of the bidder
-- the expected price paid by a winner bidder is at least as high as the expected price paid by a winner bidder in the first-price sealed-bid auctions
+- in multiunit auctions: the expected price paid by a winner bidder is at least as high as the expected price paid by a winner bidder in the first-price sealed-bid (discriminatory) auctions [1]

 **(Q:How do we carry out a Vickrey auction in a decentrliazed fashion?)**